 Ideally, you should have a song that you consider your anthem.
 Whenever you feel discouraged or frustrated, you can listen to it, hum it, sing it or, just play it in your head.

 “Without hard work, nothing grows but weeds.” – Gordon B. Hinckley (Source)

 #32.
 Moving from Impressing Others to Impressing Yourself

 How can you expect others to be impressed by your work if you aren’t impressed first?
 That doesn’t mean you should be a perfectionist, that won’t help anyone.
 What it does mean, however, is that your internal bar should be high.
 When you inspire or impress yourself, you know you’ve got it down.
 The people who do this best are those that connect their values and passions with the work they do.
 (Source)

 #33.
-Listen to and Change Your Self Talk
+Change Your Self Talk to Keep Yourself Motivated